petrk94/ownhealthrecord/README.md

 ```

 Open the install.php in your browser and type in your MySQL/Mariadb credentials,
-afterwards these are written in the db_connection.php file and you get forwarded to the application.
+afterwards these are written in the dbconnection.php file and you get forwarded to the application.

 ## Current Functionality
 * Medical-Record.php - here you can write down your personal medical record and get it    displayed what was saved in the database.